marnelfr/ai_intro/mit/dl_intro.md

 <p align="center"><img src="./images/backpropagation_graph_example.png"/></p>

 Given this simple neuron network, we want to compute the gradient `J(W)` at the end.\
-Let's start by apply the chain rule to determinate how does a small change in one weight (`w2`) affect our the final loss:
+Let's start by apply the chain rule to determinate how does a small change in one weight (`w2`) affect the final loss:
 <p align="center"><img src="./images/computing_gradient_for_w2.png"/></p>